 \section{Abstract}

 Dual-unitary circuits are paradigmatic examples of exactly solvable yet chaotic quantum many-body systems, but solvability naturally goes along with a degree of non-generic behaviour.
-By investigating the effect of weakly broken dual-unitarity on the spreading of local operators we study whether, and how, small deviations from dual-unitarity recover fully generic many-body dynamics.
-We present a discrete path-integral formula for the out-of-time-order correlator and use it to recover a butterfly velocity smaller than the light-cone velocity, $v_B < v_{LC}$, and a diffusively broadening operator front, two generic features of ergodic quantum spin chains absent in dual-unitary circuit dynamics.
-We find that the butterfly velocity and diffusion constant are determined by a small set of microscopic quantities and that the operator entanglement of the gates plays a crucial role.
+By investigating the effect of weakly broken dual unitarity on the spreading of local operators we study whether, and how, small deviations from dual unitarity recover fully generic many-body dynamics.
+We present a discrete path-integral formula for the out-of-time-order correlator and recover a butterfly velocity smaller than the light-cone velocity, $v_B < v_{LC}$, and a diffusively broadening operator front, two generic features of ergodic quantum spin chains absent in dual-unitary circuit dynamics.
+The butterfly velocity and diffusion constant are determined by a small set of microscopic quantities and the operator entanglement of the gates has a crucial role.